-The majority of the carbon is cycled as carbon dioxide by the plants in the process of photosynthesis; and in the process of respiration by the rest of the organisms.
+The majority of the carbon is cycled as carbon dioxide by the plants in the process of photosynthesis, and in the process of respiration by the rest of the organisms.

-The burning of a number of carbon compounds like fuels, woods and other organic compounds also contribute to the carbon fixation in the atmosphere.
+The burning of a number of carbon compounds like fuels, woods, and other organic compounds also contribute to the carbon fixation in the atmosphere.
 However, the carbon cycle is now being disturbed by a number of human activities like pollution and deforestation.

 Phosphorus is a very important component of the living beings as they form a part of most of the biological membranes and genetic materials.
-It is also present in the structural components like bones, shells and teeth.
+It is also present in the structural components like bones, shells, and teeth.

 Naturally found rocks serve as a reservoir for phosphorus in the phosphorus cycle.
 When the rocks are broken down naturally during the formation of soils, the phosphates present in the soil dissolve in water and are taken up by the plants through the roots.
-When this plants are eaten up by other organisms, the phosphorus is transferred to those organisms.
+When these plants are eaten up by other organisms, the phosphorus is transferred to those organisms.